arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 This is a generic error message indicating that a process has failed.

 1. Click the **Open full editor** button.
-This will open the same sketch in the Web Editor.
+This will open the same sketch in the Cloud Editor.

 2. Upload the sketch and observe the console output.